B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 If the ``--add-sequences`` parameter was provided, the report will include two Monaco Code Editor components to display sequences in FASTA format.
 The ``DNA sequences`` component displays all the alleles included in the locus FASTA file.
 The ``Protein sequences`` component displays the protein sequences for all alleles that were considered valid.
-The code editor is in readonly mode and it is not possible to edit the contents.
+The code editor is in readonly mode (possible to copy and search but not to edit the contents).

 .. image:: /_static/images/loci_reports_dna_editor.png
    :width: 1400px